wmaiduo/tinyapp/README.md

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).

-Use npm start to start
-To test the app, there is default test database.
-Login using email user2@example.com and password dishwasher-funk.
-Or go to /register to register as a new user.

 ## Final Product
 !["Login Page"](https://github.com/wmaiduo/tinyapp/blob/master/docs/login.png)